rafelafrance/traiter/README.md

 python3 -m spacy download en_core_web_sm
 ```

-**I recommend using a virtual environment but that is not required.**
+**I recommend using a virtual environment but it's not required.**

 ## Run
-This repository is a library for other Traiter projects and is not run directly.
-Well it could be, but it's not really designed for it.
+This repository is a library for other Traiter projects and is not designed to be run directly.

 ## Tests
 You can run the tests like so: